 It is important to note that these statistics only include children who were treated in emergency rooms.
 Children who were not treated in emergency rooms, or who were treated at home, were not included in the study.

-Bounce Houses and Liability Waivers
+Bounce Houses and Liability Waivers in Virginia

 In many cases, parents are required to sign a liability waiver before their children are permitted to play on a bounce house.
 These types of liability waivers are called “prospective liability waivers,” and they typically force parents to agree on behalf of themselves and their children that bounce houses are dangerous; that individuals who play on bouncers can suffer personal injury or death; and that the parents and their children are knowingly assuming the risk of injury by playing on the bouncer.
 Parents and their children must agree that they will not sue the bounce house owner or its employees for any bounce house injuries, and that they will indemnify the bounce house owner and its employees for any defense costs or expenses arising from any legal claims or lawsuits that are filed as a result of any bounce house injuries.
 In Virginia, one popular bounce house company goes so far as to include this liability waiver on its party invitations.